-We will teach you how to experiment with filmmaking styles, make up new genres and to play with technology in new ways.
-Our media production centre includes purpose built sound studios and film studios, as well as industry standard audio and video post production suites.
-You’ll also have access to technology such as 4K cameras, old school LomoKino cameras, experimental glitch software and lighting kits.
+We will teach you how to experiment with filmmaking styles, make up new genres and play with technology in new ways.
+Our media production centre includes purpose-built sound studios and film studios, as well as industry-standard audio and video post-production suites.
+You’ll also have access to technology such as 4K cameras, old school LomoKino cameras, innovative glitch software and lighting kits.

 You will have the opportunity to network with the arts and film industries through visits.
 Previous students have been on trips to places such as MediaCity.
 Residential trips are also available on this course.
 In the past, we have provided a three-day location shoot in the Lake District, a five-day trip to the Clermont-Ferrand International Short Film Festival in France, and visits to UK film festivals and art galleries.